Arthur Currie: End of the war

 In December 1918, Currie established the Canadian War Narrative Section to maintain a level of control as to how the Canadian contribution to the Hundred Days Offensive would be documented in print and presented to the public.
 Tim Cook argues that the Canadian War Narrative Section was an important step in not only recording and presenting the achievements of the Canadian Corps but also in restoring Currie's damaged reputation, which had been battered by Sam Hughes and his supporters in Parliament.
 Hughes frequently referred to Currie as a butcher.

 Post-war

+Canadian troops entering Germany en route to the Rhine River, Germany, November 1918.
+On horseback is Lieutenant General Currie, GOC Canadian Corps, and Major General Archibald Cameron Macdonell, GOC 1st Canadian Division.

 Currie and family had moved to England in 1915.
 They returned to Canada following the war, arriving in Halifax on 17 August 1919.
 No band or crowd received the ship when it docked and when Currie arrived at the Victoria Memorial Building to greet the 13th Canadian Parliament he received a lukewarm reception.
 Currie was appointed Inspector General of the Armed Forces and was then promoted to full general on 10 December, the highest ranking position in the Canadian forces.
 Currie intended to use the position to reform the military.
 However, in the post-war period, military funding was cut and Currie encountered significant opposition from the military bureaucracy to organizational changes.
 Deeply unhappy, Currie retired from the military, and in May 1920 accepted the position of principal and vice-chancellor of McGill University in Montreal.